Interior Chinatown (TV series): Filming

 Principal photography began by February 2023, with location shooting at the Universal Pictures backlot, Chinatown, Los Angeles, New Zealand (Chinese New Zealanders), and Toronto (Chinatowns in Toronto), and wrapped prior to August 2023.

 Golden Palace Restaurant setting is inspired by the real-life Doyers Street and the real-life Doyers Street tunnels in Manhattan’s Chinatown.

 Music

 The series features several Cantopop songs, including Lazy Mutha Fucka's "Hum Ga Ling", Sam Hui's "Lullaby", Ricky Hui's "Take Me Home, Country Roads", and Frances Yip's "The Bund".

 Release

 Interior Chinatown premiered on Hulu on November 19, 2024.
 Internationally, the series was released on Disney+.

 Reception

 Viewership

-Interior Chinatown ranked No. 4 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on November 20, 2024.
-It later moved up to second place on Hulu's "Top 15 Today" list on November 21, 2024.
+Interior Chinatown ranked No. 13 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on November 19.
+The series subsequently placed No. 2 on November 20, followed by No. 4 on November 21, No. 15 on November 22, No. 11 on November 24, and No. 13 on November 25.